 How can I request closed captioning?

 As a policy, we always include captions at all of our screenings.
+(Note: the exception to this is Princess Bride Quote-Along, which features select captioning designed to foster audience participation).

 Can I bring my pet?